Lanilen/OverKmer/README.md

 Scripts for identifying telomere sequences with Illumina data.

-The idea of this script is to allow for the identification of the telomere repeat in any species, given a sifficient amount of Illumina reads (works with as little as 2 million).
+The idea of this script is to allow for the identification of the telomere repeat in any species, given a sufficient amount of Illumina reads (works with as little as 2 million).

 Canonically, the telomere is considered to be a repetition of the kmer CCCTAA or